cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 TODO

-The CBOR encoding (CBOR sequence) of the CBOR certificate is XXX bytes
+The CBOR encoding (CBOR sequence) of the CBOR certificate is 142 bytes

 TODO